intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Templates/src/aschostedadapter/README.md

 Your adapter host is an ASP.NET Core application.
 Microsoft's documentation about deploying and hosting ASP.NET Core applications is available [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy).

+The `appsettings.json` file also specifies an instance ID for the host application (`e445a468-19ee-456c-9aac-e26288475a45`).
+This is used as the OpenTelemetry service instance ID when exporting traces to distributed tracing systems such as [Jaeger](https://jaegertracing.io).

+This ID should be unique for each deployment of your adapter host!

 # Unit Tests